SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-manage-qantas-bookings/rule.md

 ![Figure: The tax invoice will be sent to the email entered.](qantas-tax-invoice.jpg)

 ::: greybox
-**Note**: Only bookings with company name and ABN can be managed through Qantas Business Rewards.
+**Note:** Only bookings with company name and ABN can be managed through Qantas Business Rewards.
 :::